Kid Size Christmas Trees

 4. Fold the paper over, lengthwise, and create a center crease.

-5. Open up the paper (I folded back temporarily) and with a ruler (optional)draw the bottom of the tree(triangle) by making a line from the knee mark, out to the edge and to the fold/center line.
-Draw the triangle starting from the edge of the knee line up to head line.
-And draw the side of the trunk 2 inch from the crease.
+1. Open up the paper (I folded back temporarily) and with a ruler (optional), draw the bottom of the tree(triangle) by making a line from the knee mark, out to the edge, and to the fold/center line.
+Draw the triangle starting from the edge of the knee, line up to the head line.
+And draw the side of the trunk 2 inches from the crease.

-7. Open the paper up and trace the chalk lines with pencil. (we left the center of this trunk unlined) Repeat all the steps for multiple trees.
+3. Open the paper up and trace the chalk lines with a pencil.
+(We left the center of this trunk unlined.)
+Repeat all the steps for multiple trees.

 You can paint your tree or trunk first.
 We started with a white tree first.

-8. Add white or green paint to a plate plus plenty of water to thin out(we used the rinse water) and paint the tree portion.
+1. Add white or green paint to a plate, plus plenty of water to thin out(we used the rinse water), and paint the tree portion.
 Leave as a triangle or add wispy branches (further below).

-We did the major painting so the littles could just enjoy the handprint and thumbprint parts.
+We did the major painting so the little ones could just enjoy the handprint and thumbprint parts.

-10. Add yellow paint + water to a plate and stamp your childs hand (star) onto the top of the tree.
+3. Add yellow paint + water to a plate and stamp your child’s hand (star) onto the top of the tree.

 Micah’s tree